DSPN/install-datastax-redhat/README.md

 # install-datastax-redhat
-This will work soon.
-Sorry for the inconvenince for the time being.

 These are bash scripts to install and configure DataStax Enterprise (DSE) and OpsCenter on RedHat.
 They are intended to be used by deployment templates for various cloud technologies.
-These include AWS CloudFormation, Azure Resource Manager and Google Deployment Manager.
+These include AWS CloudFormation, Azure Resource Manager, Google Deployment Manager, and Oracle Compute Cloud Service CLI.